 Technology challenges of stealth unmanned combat aerial vehicles by Eduardo Sepulveda & Howard Smith provides a summary of the technical and operational design challenges specific to UCAVs, focusing on high-performance, and stealth designs.
-The paper is published in The Aeronautical Journal and is free to download until 30th January 2018.
+The paper is published in The Aeronautical Journal.

 It is an undeniable fact that unmanned aerial vehicles (UAVs) have proven their value as force multipliers in the battlefield.
 From sustained surveillance during the Vietnam War, to the first surrender of Iraqi soldiers to an unmanned aircraft during the Persian Gulf War, leading to the laser-guided missile carrying capabilities of Predator and Reaper, UAVs have revolutionized almost every aspect of aerial warfare.

 Unmanned aircraft has gained more ground by being able to match -and perhaps surpass- the capabilities of their manned counterparts.
 Unmanned Combat Aerial Vehicles (UCAVs) are affordable and able to operate in highly contested airspace, fulfilling ‘first day of war’ roles such as Suppression of Enemy Air Defences (SEAD), Electronic Warfare (EW), and strike of high-value targets, through a combination of low observable technologies, high performance, and robust communications, command and control (C3).